We all love a 3-day weekend; bank holidays are always a cause for excitement.

 Whilst the five-day week used to be a great model that got the most out of its workers, it was born in an era where factory work was the norm.
-In a 19th century factory, a 5-day week was ideal.
+In a 19th-century factory, a five-day week was ideal.
 People would get up, go to work, do their jobs and go home.
 That was all there was to it.

 Microsoft's Japan offices also trialled it and saw a whopping 40% increase in productivity.
 It's also proved successful in countries like New Zealand and Sweden.

 So, how do you know if a four-day week is right for your business?
-To help you decide, here are some key pros and cons.
+To help you decide, here are some key pros & cons.

 A four-day week can cut costs for everyone.